fanisvl/pilot/README.md

         We can then utilize the epipolar constraints of our stereo camera to project the keypoints to the right frame, and create a new bounding box around them.
 While this approach was not chosen for the stereo pipeline, it was used in the [Monocular Pipeline](#monocular-pipeline).

    b. **Using an object tracker**, like **CSRT** to track the cone from the left frame to the right frame. \
-       CSRT was able to track the cone bounding box to the right frame very accurately, but it's performance wasn't sufficient for real-time at ~2Hz on the Jetson Nano. \
+       CSRT was able to track the cone bounding box to the right frame very accurately, but it's performance wasn't sufficient for real-time at ~4Hz on the Jetson Nano. \
        The **MOSSE** tracker was also evaluated, and while it was faster, it's accuracy wasn't sufficient.
        It's important that bounding boxes are as accurate as possible, to avoid detecting background features in the next steps of the pipeline.

+Cone detection on both frames was chosen for robustness and simplicity.

 ### 2. SIFT Feature Extraction & Feature matching between cone pairs in left and right frame.
    SIFT Features were extracted for each bounding box in both frames, and then matched in order to obtain points that we can